Treatment for vitiligo is based on changing the appearance of the skin by restoring its colour.

 Speak to a GP if you want to use a topical steroid on your face.

 A GP may prescribe a cream or an ointment, depending on what you prefer and where it will be used.
 Ointments are greasier.
 Creams are better in your joints – for example, inside your elbows.

 - betamethasone valerate

 - hydrocortisone butyrate

-Your GP will tell you how to apply the cream or ointment to the patches and how much you should use.
-You normally need to apply the treatment once a day.
+A GP will tell you how to apply the cream or ointment to the patches and how much you should use.
+You usually need to apply the treatment once a day.

-After one month, you'll have a follow-up appointment so your GP can check how well the treatment is working and whether you have any side effects.
-If the treatment is causing side effects, you may need to stop using corticosteroids.
+After 1 month, you'll have a follow-up appointment so the GP can check how well the treatment is working and whether you have any side effects.
+If the treatment is causing side effects, you may need to stop using a topical steroid.

-After another month or two, your GP will check how much your vitiligo has improved.
-If there's no improvement, you may be referred to a dermatologist (see below).
+After another month or 2, the GP will check how much your vitiligo has improved.
+If there's no improvement, you may be referred to a dermatologist.

 If it's improved slightly, you may continue treatment, but have a break from treatment every few weeks.
 You may also be referred to a dermatologist.